 What does the future look like?

-The main idea of incorporating a platform is to automate simple tasks and give more time to the agents to focus on selective and productive tasks.
+The main idea of incorporating a customer support automation platform is to automate simple tasks and give more time to the agents to focus on selective and productive tasks.

-Also, messaging applications are a new trend to provide CSA, as millions of people are available on messaging channels such as WhatsApp.
+Also, messaging applications are a new trend to provide CSA, as millions of people are available on messaging channels such as WhatsApp and Instagram.
 This makes it easier to communicate with the agents for everything in a one-stop platform.

-Also, real-time responses will soon become an expectation.
+Mahendra Mane from Vonage opines that real-time self-service and AI assistance in customer service will bring huge opportunities to brands.
+Real-time responses will soon become an expectation.
 This can be achieved with CSA platforms, where customers can expect on-time and quick responses.

 So, we can see how automation platforms are the way to go to maintain a balance between agent productivity and customer satisfaction.